l-aldarondo/PyBer_Analysis/README.md

 ## Overview of the Analysis

-The purpose of this project is to perform an exploratory analysis in some very large csv files and create several types of visualization to construct  a compelling story about the data.
+The purpose of this project is to perform an exploratory analysis of some very large csv files and create several types of visualization to construct a compelling story about the data.
 The objective is to produce an analysis and visualizations that will help our client to improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 ### Customer's guidance:
 - Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.